IsHafid/What-I-Worked-On/README.md

 # Internship at EXPERTISE DATA , Morocco-Casablanca
 i worked as Data Analyst , and used Power BI to create my report and analysis.

+Since as intern they can't give you the data , i used a public Dataset and worked on

+This Analysis is certified by DataCamp : https://www.datacamp.com/statement-of-accomplishment/course/4dbac83d8ef30ade9a2990dac12654810df584c1

+Dataset is from Databel, a company suffering from customer churn , so to understand why the customers are churning , i m gonna analyse the Dataset .